 Its white color will help you adjust the final tint you desire.

-Not only does it cost really cheap, it’s also hypoallergenic which is perfect for all skin types (Know your Skin Type for FREE).
+Not only does it cost really cheap, it’s also hypoallergenic which is perfect for all skin types (Know your Skin Type).

 I’m using Johnson’s Baby Powder Blossoms for this tutorial.